APerlinx/Sprint4-TrelloClone-Frontend/README.md

 ## Acknowledgments
 We would like to express our gratitude to the Trello team for inspiring this project and to the developers of the third-party libraries that contributed to its feature set.
 Thank you for considering Trio for your project management needs!

+## Credits
+This app was developed during a sprint in the Coding Academy bootcamp.
+Inspired by Trello’s UX.

 ## License

 This project is open source and available under the [MIT License](LICENSE).